freakeinstein/freakeinstein.github.io/about.md

 permalink: /about/
 ---

-Dedicated to my father, who taught me, 'the need to gain & share Knowledge'.
+Dedicated to my Dad, who taught me, 'the need to gain & share Knowledge'.

 **Me,**